juliendenize/Small-JavaScript-Projects/README.md

 ### Cocktail
 In this project, you can fetch for different cocktails provided by an API through different pages and criterias.
 You can save cocktails in favorites and look at the recipes.

+### Lyrics
+In this project you can access to lyrics via an API.
+Developped with javascript modules.